Vaasa museum, Stockholm. It's easy to reach Stockholm by train!

 Sweden ► Scotland & the North

-• Day 2, transfer to the ferry port & sail overnight to Hull or Newcastle...
+• Day 2, transfer to the ferry port & sail overnight to Hull or Newcastle.

 For details of timetables, fares & how to buy tickets from Amsterdam to the UK via these ferry routes, see the Hull-Rotterdam page or the Newcastle-Amsterdam page.

-• Step 2, buy train tickets from Amsterdam or Rotterdam to Stockholm at the German Railways website int.bahn.de Amsterdam to Stockholm starts at €59.90 in 2nd class.
-To get the overnight stop in Hamburg, click Stopovers and enter Hamburg Hbf with a length of stay of (say) 13 hours.
-Adjust the departure time and length of stay to get the trains you want either side of Hamburg.
-It may take a little trial & error!
-You print your own ticket, or can show it on your phone.
+Tip: You can book from Amsterdam to Stockholm in one go, and this can be cheaper, from €59.90 - so give it a try.
+To get the overnight stop in Hamburg, click Stopovers and enter Hamburg Hbf with a suitable length of stay, say 13 hours.
+Adjust the departure time & length of stay to get the trains you want either side of Hamburg.
+However, you may only find 2nd class fares this way.

-• Step 3, buy a train ticket from your local station to Newcastle or Hull at any train operator website such as www.tfwrail.wales.
+• Step 3, buy a train ticket from your local station to Newcastle or Hull at any train operator website such as tfw.wales.
 Make sure you allow plenty of time for the transfer from station to ferry terminal and for the ferry check-in.

 What's the journey like?

 You sail overnight from Newcastle to Amsterdam (DFDS) or Hull to Rotterdam (P&O) by overnight cruise ferry, with private en suite cabins, restaurants, bars, cinema, a floating hotel.
 If travelling with DFDS from Newcastle, a transfer bus takes you from IJmuiden ferry terminal to Amsterdam Centraal station next morning.
-If travelling with P&O from Hull, a transfer bus takes you from Rotterdam Europoort ferry terminal to Rotterdam Centraal, from where frequent Dutch trains run to Utrecht or Amsterdam.
+If travelling with P&O from Hull, a transfer bus takes you from Rotterdam Europoort ferry terminal to Rotterdam Centraal from where frequent Dutch trains run to Utrecht or Amsterdam.

 Princess of Norway (now Princess Seaways) at Newcastle A standard cabin on DFDS Seaways Newcastle-Amsterdam ferry.